 How to comply with the SMSF Property Valuation Guidelines

-One of the most common questions SMSF auditors are asked each year relate to the valuation requirements of SMSF property.
+One of the most common questions SMSF auditors are asked each year relates to the valuation requirements of SMSF property.

 Let’s look at what the rules say and what you need to do to comply with the rules.